-As a steward of innovation NYZC conducts research in contemplative care and contemplative medicine.
-Award-winning, peer-reviewed research measuring the impact of our contemplative approach on provider's well-being and those for whom they care is advancing the practice of healthcare.
+As a steward of innovation, NYZC conducts research in contemplative care and contemplative medicine.
+Award-winning, peer-reviewed research measuring the impact of our contemplative approach on provider’s well-being and those for whom they care is advancing the practice of healthcare.

-In 2024, our research on the Contemplative Medicine Fellowship won CommonSpirit Health’s Academic Excellence Award in the Medical Humanities category.
+In 2024, our initial research on the Contemplative Medicine Fellowship won CommonSpirit Health’s Academic Excellence Award in the Medical Humanities category.
 One of a handful of annual Physician Enterprise Awards, the Academic Excellence Award recognizes leading research advancing the practice of medicine.
 Selection criteria focuses on the potential for the publication to have a direct, relevant, and high-impact effect on clinical care delivery.

 In 2018, the LTSS Center at UMass Boston was commissioned to conduct third-party research to measure the impact of our contemplative approach to care for both staff and residents at a geriatric residential facility in Upper Manhattan.
 “This type of research is valuable to caregivers because it demonstrates that participation in the program leads to demonstrable positive results.” ~ Natasha Bryant, Managing Director of the Washington, DC, Office of the LeadingAge LTSS Center @UMass Boston